ducakar/TextureReplacer/README.md

     GameData/TextureReplacer/Config.cfg

-Configuration file where head and suit assignment can be controlled:
+Configuration file where head and suit textures assignment can be controlled:

     GameData/TextureReplacer/Kerbals.cfg